 Mount Sinai at Home

 The Mount Sinai at Home program is an innovative health care delivery model.
-We provide hospital-level and subacute care in our patients’ homes who might otherwise need to be in the hospital or a nursing facility.
+We provide medical care in patients’ homes who might otherwise need to be in the hospital, skilled nursing or rehabilitation facility.
 A team of doctors, nurse practitioners, registered nurses, and other professionals treat and monitor your health during and following an illness or injury.

 Mount Sinai at Home, formerly known as Mobile Acute Care Team (MACT), launched in 2014 after receiving a $9.6 million Health Care Innovation Award from the Centers for Medicare and Medicaid Services (CMS) to create a unique “hospital at home” program.